 The West End Collegiate Historic District which runs from West 79th Street to West 74th Street from Broadway to Riverside Drive (the extension is from West 79th Street to West 70th Street) is full unique buildings with the center is the Collegiate Church on the corner of West End Avenue and West 75th Street.

-Don’t miss the new artwork by artist Kathy Ruttenburg on the traffic island at West 79th Street and Broadway named “Ms. Mighty Mouse”.
-This whimsical statue has its own interpretation and I am not sure if its empowerment or just taking control of the situation.
+Don’t miss the new artwork by artist Kathy Ruttenberg on the traffic island at West 79th Street and Broadway named “Ms. Mighty Mouse”.
+This whimsical statue has its own interpretation, and I am not sure if its empowerment or just taking control of the situation.
 Either way, don’t miss seeing the statue while it is here.

 Miss Mighty Mouse by artist Kathy Ruttenberg